drr00t/drr00t.github.io/_posts/2017-05-02-my-opnionated-tech-stack-github-repository.markdown

 ### My Reference Architecture diagram

 The Image-1 bellow, shows the base architecture used for most of companies that I have worked with.
-It is a simplified architecture that can be used for most of the companies. `Operational view` and `Analytical view` are separated.
+It is a simplified architecture that can be used for most of the companies.
+Operational view and Analytical view are separated.

 ![]({{site.baseurl}}/assets/img/00-big-picture-oltp-olap-1.png)
 _Image-1: Simplified architecture separating operational and analytical views_

-The Image-2 bellow, shows the architecture as I see currently, the `analytical view` it is a special case of `operational view`.
+The Image-2 bellow, shows the architecture as I see currently, the analytical view it is a special case of operational view.

 ![]({{site.baseurl}}/assets/img/00-big-picture-oltp-and-olap-special-case-1.png)
 _Image-2: Simplified architecture considering analytical view as a special case of operational_